odkr/cgi-runas/MANUAL.rst

 before compilation.

 **CGI_HANDLER**
 	Path to a programme.
 Must be a canonical.
-	Should run the file pointed to by the environment variable **PATH_TRANSLATED**.
+	Should run the file that the environment variable **PATH_TRANSLATED** points to.
-	Given neither operands nor options.

 **DATE_FORMAT**
 	How to format timestamps in error messages.